Lil Nas X's Satan sneakers aren't sanctioned by Nike, still contain human blood

 If you're Nike, and you recognize your shoe being used in a style that's this controversial, you almost certainly have to step up and say something.

-In its response, MSCHF says there's "no imminent or immediate threat of irreparable harm" to Nike since no more Satan Shoes are being made.
-The company also says it's made it clear that the collab involved Lil Nax S, not Nike, and that those who buy shoes from MSCHF are "well aware of MSCHF's approach to art" and know Nike isn't involved.
+In its response, MSCHF said that there's "no imminent or immediate threat of irreparable harm" to Nike since no more Satan Shoes are being made.
+The company also said it's made it clear that the collab involved Lil Nax S, not Nike, and that those who buy shoes from MSCHF are "well aware of MSCHF's approach to art" and know Nike isn't involved.

 Mischief from MSCHF